Symphony No. 3 (Górecki): Instrumentation and score

-Lento—Sostenuto tranquillo ma cantabile
+I. Lento – Sostenuto tranquillo ma cantabile

 Typically 27 minutes in duration, the first movement equals the combined length of the second and third movements, and is based on a late 15th-century lament of Mary from the Lysagora Songs collection of the Holy Cross Monastery (Św.
 Krzyż Monastery) in the Świętokrzyskie Mountains.
 Comprising three thematic sections, the movement opens with a canon based on a 24-bar theme, which is repeated several times.
 The canon begins in 2 parts; then, for each repetition of the theme, an extra part is added, until the canon is in eight parts (with the top two parts doubled at the octave, making for ten voices total), using a 24-bar melody in the Aeolian mode on E. It begins with the double basses, 2nd part, with each succeeding entry occurring one measure later (i.e., a new entry begins every 25 measures), each starting a diatonic fifth above the last.
 That means that each appearance of the melody in a new part is in a different mode, in this order: